alakhesmile230-sys/bakedwithasmilebakery/README.md

 Accessibility is an important consideration because websites should allow people with different abilities to perceive, understand, navigate and interact with online content (W3C, 2024).

--## Website Objectives
+## Website Objectives
 The website will achieve the following objectives:

--**Increase online visibility**: Create a professional online presence that makes Smile & Crumb Bakery easier for potential customers to discover and learn about.
+- **Increase online visibility**: Create a professional online presence that makes Smile & Crumb Bakery easier for potential customers to discover and learn about.
--**Promote products and services**: Present the bakery's cakes, breads, pastries, cupcakes, cookies and catering services using organized content and suitable images.
+- **Promote products and services**: Present the bakery's cakes, breads, pastries, cupcakes, cookies and catering services using organized content and suitable images.
--**Generate customer enquiries**: Provide an online enquiry form that allows customers to request information about custom cakes, catering and other bakery services.
+- **Generate customer enquiries**: Provide an online enquiry form that allows customers to request information about custom cakes, catering and other bakery services.
--**Improve customer communication**: Provide clear contact information, operating hours and two bakery locations so customers can easily communicate with and visit the business.
+- **Improve customer communication**: Provide clear contact information, operating hours and two bakery locations so customers can easily communicate with and visit the business.
--**Improve user experience**: Use clear navigation, logical page structures, readable content and consistent design so visitors can find information efficiently.
+- **Improve user experience**: Use clear navigation, logical page structures, readable content and consistent design so visitors can find information efficiently.
 Usability and accessibility should be considered together when developing an inclusive website (W3C, 2024).
--**Improve accessibility**: Use appropriate headings, descriptive links, alternative text for images, readable content and accessible forms.
-These practices support the principles of the Web Content Accessibility Guidelines (WCAG), which focus on making web content perceivable, operable, understandable and robust (W3C, 2026).
+- **Improve accessibility**: Use appropriate headings, descriptive links, alternative text for images, readable content and accessible forms.
+These practices support the principles of the Web Content Accessibility Guidelines (WCAG), which focus on making web content perceivable, operable, understandable and robust (W3C, 2026)

 ## Key Features and Functionality